← back

 Phase 2 - Private Actions:

-• When interacting with DeFi protocols, the 0zk wallet provides a zero-knowledge proof of fund ownership
+• When interacting with DeFi protocols, the 0zk wallet provides a zk-proof of fund ownership

 • Railgun's smart contract calls the target DeFi protocol on behalf of the user